philhassey/tinypy/README.txt

 64k tinypy
-"batteries not included"
+"batteries not (yet) included"
 Copyright (c) 2008 Phil Hassey

 Check it out:

-$ python build.py
+$ python setup.py linux pygame
-$ ./tinypy-sdl julia.py
+$ ./build/tinypy examples/julia.py
-$ ./tinypy your-program-goes-here.py
+$ ./build/tinypy your-program-goes-here.py

 Depends on:
-- python (just for bootstrapping)
+- python (only for bootstrapping)
-- sdl (libsdl-dev, optional)
+- sdl (for the pygame module)
 - gcc

 Thanks to allefant and the python community for all the tips and feedback!